 So, a hybrid workplace not only promotes collaboration but also ensures an easy return to the office.
 But herein lies a few challenges.
 Keep reading to find out more.

-The Challenges as We Know It
+The Challenges of a Team Manager as We Know It

 Some questions get piling up as we get deeper into the nuances of planning collaboration in a hybrid workplace setting.
 We have categorized these challenges for better understanding: